You are here: Urology Textbook > Kidneys > Renal trauma

-Abdominal (renal) ultrasound is a valuable tool for initial evaluation of abdominal injuries without clear evidence of renal injury.
-If free abdominal fluid, retroperitoneal hematoma, urinoma, hydronephrosis or kidney infarction (with Doppler ultrasound) is seen, abdominal CT is necessary for exact diagnosis.
+Abdominal (renal) ultrasound is a valuable tool for the initial evaluation of abdominal injuries without clear evidence of renal injury.
+If free abdominal fluid, retroperitoneal hematoma, urinoma, hydronephrosis, or kidney infarction (with Doppler ultrasound) is seen, abdominal CT is necessary for an exact diagnosis.

-The investigation is largely replaced by computed tomography.
-IVP may be indicated (as an alternative to CT) to exclude renal injury, e.g. with hematuria and normal ultrasound imaging, and if CT is not available.
-Urography has also a limited role in intraoperative imaging after emergency laparotomy (single shot IVP).
+Intravenous urography is outdated and has been replaced by computed tomography.
+IVP may be helpful (as an alternative to CT) to exclude renal injury, e.g., patients with hematuria and normal ultrasound imaging, and if CT is not available.
+Urography also has a limited role in intraoperative imaging after emergency laparotomy (single shot IVP).

 Classification (Severity) Of Renal Trauma

 The severity of renal trauma is classified in five grades according to the American Association for the Surgery of Trauma (AAST), see fig. Classification of renal trauma for details.

 Conservative management is possible in renal trauma with stable circulation and trauma severity grade I–III (no urinary extravasation).
 Conservative management consists of bed rest until gross hematuria resolves and frequent monitoring of vital signs and blood count.
 Fever, dropping blood count or flank pain are indications for repeated imaging (ultrasonography or CT) or surgery.

 Selective embolization is an option in case of persistent bleeding to avoid open surgery.